theo-armour/2022/pages/arts-sciences-wikipedia/improv.md

 ### http://www.leela-sf.com/

-> “There is an old Sanskrit word, Leela, which means play.
+> There is an old Sanskrit word, Leela, which means play.
 Richer than our word, it means divine play, the play of creation, destruction, and recreation, the folding and un-folding of the cosmos.
-Leela, free and deep, is both the delight and enjoyment of this moment… It also means love.
+Leela, free and deep, is both the delight and enjoyment of this moment...
+It also means love.

 > $15 drop in ($20 at the door) every Monday and Thursday from 7-9pm.
 Looks good too, and can build up to a regular class.